glynawe/Vanilla/kete-semantics.md

 An overbar over a syntactic variable means that it represents a list of those variables.
 Most set operators are valid for lists, lists are "bags". `∅` represents an empty list.
-Sequences can be shown with separators between elements (e.g. `,` or `;`), but those have no significance.
+Lists can be shown with separators between elements (e.g. `,` or `;`), but those have no significance.

-Sequences can be:
+Lists can be:

 - destructured, `̅α = α₀ ̅α₀`;
 - concatenated, `α ̅α` or `̅α₀ ̅α₁`;